jgillich/godot-snappy/README.md

 2. Press and hold `v` to view origin point
 3. Left mouse button drag to snap to any other object

 ## Caveats

 * You must hover on a vertex, being close is not good enough.
-Help wanted!
+* The move/rotate gizmo can get in the way.
 * Plugin is new and may have bugs.